YOGA TEACHER TRAINING

 Holistic Traditional Yoga with a Modern Twist for Everyone

 Enjoy every Saturday a free Community Class and regularly once a month our popular Bhakti Mantra Singing as well as our 2,5 Stunden non-stop Yin Yoga Workshop.
-International Events, Retreats and Yoga Teacher Trainings complete our “Bali offering” for you.
+International Events, Retreats and Yoga Teacher Trainings complement our “Bali offering” for you.

 For beginners we suggest to attend a Beginner’s Course first, before visiting Basic and OpenLevel – Rückenyoga, Yin and Therapeutic Yoga – practices; we recommend Vinyasa Flow and all other OpenLevel classes after 3 – 6 months regular practice!

 Please note that Beginner’s Courses are not Open Level classes.
 To attend, it is required to sign up for the whole 10 week course prior to the starting date.